 Many of the new partner customers we signed in 2020 came to us with active projects for passive facial liveness.
 With flexible, stateless SDKs and device-agnostic products, ID R&D was well positioned to provide best-in-class capabilities in short timeframes.

-We also see use cases for voice biometrics expanding.
+We also see use cases for voice biometric authentication expanding.
 For example, demand for fraud prevention in Telco call centers specifically drove the launch of IDFraud™ Contact Center – a product that is quickly gaining momentum with telcos looking to curtail new subscriber fraud and revenue loss.

 Is this growth short lived?
 While the pandemic may have driven increased demand for remote access and onboarding, the conveniences and security offered by biometrics are proving to be compelling for both enterprises and users.
 We see strong and continued growth in inbound inquiries for our passive facial liveness product, voice biometrics, and voice anti-spoofing — confirming a trend that is here to stay.

-Industry advisory groups also advocate taking action now with biometrics.
+Industry advisory groups also advocate taking action now with biometric authentication.
 For example, ID R&D was named to FinTech Global’s CyberTech100 list.
 The list identifies 100 innovative companies to serve as a guide for financial institutions as they develop their information security and financial crime fighting strategies.

 Finally, fear of what will happen with deepfakes is driving forward-looking work in these uncertain times.
 As we look to expand our product portfolio in the future, three teams of ID R&D scientists participated in the Facebook Deepfake Detection Challenge (DFDC).
 All three teams claimed gold medal placements on the leaderboards with top 10 finishes out of over 2000 entries.

-To summarize, it’s clear from all these data points that biometrics are playing an ever-increasing role in security.
+To summarize, it’s clear from all these data points that biometric authentication is playing an ever-increasing role in security.
 If you’re not already engaged in learning about biometrics now is the time, so contact us.
 We’d love to talk with you.